kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 Low:

 - Kustomize has other porcelain commands to facilitate common workflows.
 This proposal does not include integrating them into kubectl.
-Users would need to download Kustomize separate to get these benefits.
+Users would need to download kustomize separate to get these benefits.

+Low:

+- `kubectl kustomize <dir>` doesn't take a `-f` flag like the other commands.

 ## Graduation Criteria

-The API version for Kustomize is defined in the kustomization.yaml file.
+The API version for kustomize is defined in the kustomization.yaml file.
 The KEP is targeted `v1beta1`.

-The criteria for graduating from `v1beta1` for the Kustomize sub-command should be determined as part of evaluating the success and maturity of Kustomize as a command within kubectl.
+The criteria for graduating from `v1beta1` for the kustomize sub-command should be determined as part of evaluating the success and maturity of kustomize as a command within kubectl.

 Metrics for success and adoption could include but are not limited to: